 in the case of WordPress, categories can be embedded, which means that you can create subcategories of a given category.

-are very similar to categories, but they serve as a more detailed description of your post.
-Tags divide your posts into groups, regardless of the structure, which a category have.
+Tags are very similar to categories, but they serve as a more detailed description of your post.
+Tags divide your posts into groups, regardless of the structure, which a category has.

 Let’s suppose that your blog is about cooking.
-You are writing an article about a lemon-flavoured sugar-free lemonade:), which you will put it in the category: Refreshments and tag it: lemonade, lemon, sugar-free.
+You are writing an article about a lemon-flavored sugar-free lemonade:), which you will put it in the category: Refreshments and tag it: lemonade, lemon, sugar-free.

 If someone will be interested only in your sugar-free recipes, then they will be able to easily find them by clicking on the tag ‘sugar-free’.